zenreach/relationalize/README.md

 3. Sparse columns (ex: "contact.phone_number" & "contact.address" field)
 4. Sub-Arrays (ex: "connections" & "visits" field)

-This package provides a solutution to all of these challenges with more portability and flexibility, and less limitations than AWS Glue relationalize.
+This package provides a solution to all of these challenges with more portability and flexibility, and less limitations than AWS Glue relationalize.

 ## How Relationalize works
-The relationalize function recursively navigates the JSON object and splits out new ojects/collections whenever an array is encountered and provides a connection/relation between the objects.
+The relationalize function recursively navigates the JSON object and splits out new objects/collections whenever an array is encountered and provides a connection/relation between the objects.
 You provide the Relationalize class a function which will determine where to write the transformed content.
 This could be a local file object, a remote (s3) file object, or an in memory buffer.
 Additionally any nested objects are flattened.
 Each object that is output by relationalize is a flat JSON object.

 This package also provides a `Schema` class which can generate a schema for a collection of flat JSON objects.
 This schema can be used to handle type ambigouity and generate SQL DDL.